carpentries/workshop-template/README.md

 3. Select the owner for your new repository.
     (This will probably be you, but may instead be an organization you belong to.)

-4. Create a slug for your workshop website repository.
+4. Name your workshop website repository using the Carpentries slug format.
     The slug should have the form `YYYY-MM-DD-site`, e.g., `2016-12-01-oomza`,
     where `YYYY-MM-DD` is the start date of the workshop and 'oomza' is an example site name.
-    If your workshop is held online, then the respository name should have `-online` in the end. e.g., `2016-12-01-oomza-online`
+    If your workshop is held online, then the respository name should have `-online` in the end. e.g., `2016-12-01-oomza-online`.
+Your website build will fail if the name of your repository does not match the valid slug format!

 5. Make sure the repository is public, leave "Include all branches" unchecked, and click on "Create repository from template".